The Technitherm system from Isothane has helped to reduce flood risk for difficult-to-treat properties in Blackburn with Darwen.

 As local governments implement carbon and environmental plans in collaboration with partner organisations such as the Environment Agency, Technitherm provides an opportunity to insulate properties in flood-prone areas while also mitigating risk and cost to the public and private sectors.

 “The housing stock in Blackburn with Darwen has thousands of hard-to-treat homes that we would not be able to tackle economically without Technitherm,” said Stuart Pye, housing support and customer services manager at Blackburn with Darwen Borough Council.

 “The use of the Technitherm all-in-one system solution has assisted Blackburn with Darwen in developing long-term refurbishment solutions for underperforming, difficult-to-treat privately owned properties.”

-benefits to the residents but, in addition, the solution also provides high resistance to wind-driven rain penetration, overcoming damp problems associated with these properties thereby improving the health and wellbeing of the residents of Blackburn with Darwen.”
+“It has accomplished this by providing fabric insulation, draught proofing, increasing the lifespan of the building’s fabric, and improving thermal performance to significantly reduce energy demand and wastage through the building fabric.”
+This has not only resulted in significant financial cost savings for the residents, but the solution also provides high resistance to wind-driven rain penetration, overcoming damp problems associated with these properties and thus improving the health and wellbeing of the residents of Blackburn with Darwen.”